Bathing water quality

 Portrush (Curran) East

 Blue Flag beaches

-In 2019, eight Blue Flag beaches and four Blue Flag Marinas in Northern Ireland, 12 Seaside Award beaches and one Green Coast beach were recognised.
+In 2020, six Blue Flag beaches and four Blue Flag Marinas in Northern Ireland, 12 Seaside Award beaches and one Green Coast beach were recognised.